-Reliable Drug and Alcohol Testing in Monterey, San Benito, Santa Cruz, Merced counties and in Yuma, AZ
+Reliable Drug and Alcohol Testing in Monterey, San Benito, Santa Cruz, and Merced counties

 For those whose employers (be it active or prospective) require a drug and/or alcohol test before resuming or commencing employment, our facilities at Pinnacle Healthcare are equipped to test for any alcoholic or illegal substances.
 These tests may be required for your employer as part of their risk management protocol, and we are here to help and provide a variety of testing measures to choose from.

 For more information about our testing options, contact one of our office locations today.

 At Pinnacle Healthcare we collect different types of specimens for our different types of drug and alcohol screenings:

 DOT drug screening - DOT (Department of Transportation) testing is catered to employees that are conducting safety-sensitive duties, and these screenings adhere to federal-level regulations.
 These can include workers such as truck drivers, pilots, school-bus drivers, subway and train operators, pipeline emergency response crew members, aircraft maintenance workers, ship captains, among other occupations of the sort.
 This screening is to ensure the safety of the workers as well as the general public.
 This drug screening exclusively uses urine collection and testing to test for illegal substances that can potentially put the people they are serving/servicing in jeopardy.